Almost-Smooth Histograms and Sliding-Window Graph Algorithms

 \section{Abstract}

 We study algorithms for the sliding-window model, an important variant of the data-stream model, in which the goal is to compute some function of a fixed-length suffix of the stream.
-We explore the $\emph{smooth histogram}$ framework of Braverman and Ostrovsky (FOCS 2007) for reducing the sliding-window model to the insertion-only streaming model, and extend it to the family of subadditive functions.
-Specifically, we show that if a subadditive function can be approximated in the ordinary (insertion-only) streaming model, then it could be approximated also in the sliding-window model with approximation ratio larger by factor $2+\eps$ and space complexity larger by factor $\O{\eps^{-1}\log w}$, where $w$ is the window size.
+We extend the $\emph{smooth-histogram}$ framework of Braverman and Ostrovsky (FOCS 2007) to almost-smooth functions, which includes all subadditive functions.
+Specifically, we show that if a subadditive function can be $\left(1+\eps\right)$-approximated in the $\emph{insertion-only}$ streaming model, then it can be $\left(2+\eps\right)$-approximated also in the $\emph{sliding-window}$ model with space complexity larger by factor $\O{\eps^{-1}\log w}$, where $w$ is the window size.

-We then consider graph streams and show that many graph problems are subadditive, including maximum matching and minimum vertex-cover, thereby deriving sliding-window algorithms for them almost for free (using known insertion-only algorithms).
-One concrete example is a $\pl$-space algorithm for estimating maximum-matching size in bounded-arboricity graphs with $n$ vertices, whose approximation ratio differs by a factor of $2$ from the insertion-only algorithm of McGregor and Vorotnikova (SODA 2018).
+We demonstrate how our framework yields new approximation algorithms with relatively little effort for a variety of problems that do not admit the smooth-histogram technique.
+For example, in the frequency-vector model, a symmetric norm is subadditive and thus we obtain a sliding-window $\left(2+\eps\right)$-approximation algorithm for it.
+Another example is for streaming matrices, where we derive a new sliding-window $\left(\sqrt{2}+\eps\right)$-approximation algorithm for Schatten $4$-norm.
+We then consider graph streams and show that many graph problems are subadditive, including maximum submodular matching, minimum vertex-cover, and maximum $k$-cover, thereby deriving sliding-window $\O 1$-approximation algorithms for them almost for free (using known insertion-only algorithms).
+Finally, we design for every $d\in\left(1,2\right]$ an artificial function, based on the maximum-matching size, whose almost-smoothness parameter is exactly $d$.

-We also use the same framework to improve the analysis of a known sliding-window algorithm for approximating minimum vertex-cover in general graphs.
-We improve the approximation ratio $8+\eps$ of van Handel (MSc Thesis 2016) to $4+\eps$ using the same space complexity $\Oet n$.

 {}